pierre-cm/galbe/docs/plugins.md

 **name**

 The name should be a Unique Plugin Identifier.
 It should be chosen to be unique to avoid conflicts with other potential plugins.
-For example, Galbe's official plugins names will always start with `dev.galbe.*`.
+Ideally, it will have the form of `com.example.myplugin`.

 **init**